mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

-Download and unzip the *SccApp.zip* and the *library.zip*.
-Copy the content of the library.zip into *Documents\Arduino\libraries*.
+Download and unzip the latest release from [github](https://github.com/mrstefangrimm/SmartCardChanger/releases).
+Copy the content of the libraries folder into *Documents\Arduino\libraries*.
 Open the sketch *SccApp.ino* in the Arduino IDE upload it to the control module.